 For those who struggle with reading and writing, then this course is for you.
 It can open up many opportunities for you in education, training and work.

-Do you want to improve your English Skills and found GCSE hard?
-Then Functional Skills may be the route for you.
-It is a much more practical approach to learning English and is popular with employers.
+Our Functional Skills English course is a much more practical approach to learning English and is popular with employers.
 If you did not get a C or above in GCSE English, you will have to retake this subject alongside your studies, or be working towards this through Functional Skills English.

 You will study three sections of English:

 You will be continually assessed throughout the course.
 You will sit two timed exam papers (Paper 1 Reading; Paper 2 Writing) and complete a controlled speaking and listening assessment throughout the year.
-The exam board for Entry Level qualifications will be City and Guilds.
-The exam board for Levels 1 and 2 will be Edexcel.
+The exam board is City and Guilds.

 Further levels of Functional English or GCSE English.